Environmental toxicology: Mercury

 Mercury, a shiny silver-white, can transform into a colorless and odorless gas when heated up.
 Mercury highly affects the marine environment and there have been many studies conducted on the effects on the water environment.
 The biggest sources of mercury pollution include "agriculture, municipal wastewater discharges, mining, incineration, and discharges of industrial wastewater" all relatively connected to water.

 Mercury exists in three different forms and all three possess different levels of bioavailability and toxicity.
 The three forms include organic compounds, metallic elements and inorganic salts.
 As stated above, they are present in water resources such as oceans, rivers and lakes.
-They are absorb by microorganism, and go through, "biomagnification causing significant disturbance to aquatic lives."
+Studies have shown that mercury turns into methylmercury (MeHg) and seeps into the environment.
+Plankton then get the metal into their system, and they are then eaten by other marine organisms.
+This cycle continues up the food web.
+This process is called biomagnification and "causes significant disturbance to aquatic lives."

 Mercury hurts marine life but can also be very hurtful towards humans' nervous system.
 Higher levels of mercury exposure can change many brain functions.
 It can "lead to shyness, tremors, memory problems, irritability, and changes in vision or hearing."
+Furthermore, breathing in mercury can lead to dysfunction in sensory and mental capabilities in humans as well such as with the use of one's motor skills, cognition, and sight.

+Because of these worrying side effects, there was a study done in the Pacific coast of Columbia to assess the levels of mercury in the environment and in the people living there from gold-mining.
+The researchers found that the median total mercury concentration in hair measured from people living in two communities, Quibdo and Paimado, was 1.26$\mu$g/g and 0.67 $\mu$g/g respectively.
+Residents in other areas of Columbia have been found to have similar levels.
+These levels are greater than the recommended threshold values held by the U.S. Environmental Protection Agency (EPA).
+In addition, they measured the concentration of mercury found in fish living nearby in the Atrato River.
+Even though the concentration was determined to have a low risk factor for human health and consumption, the concentration (0.5 g/g) was above the World Health Organization's (WHO) recommended threshold.

+They also determined that approximately 44% of the total sites around the river had a moderate level of pollution, further emphasizing that more intervention programs should be conducted to curb the seepage of mercury into the environment.
+This was a major concern especially since the Choco region is a biodiversity hotspot for all manner of organisms, not just humans.
+In the end, the highest levels of total airborne mercury were found to be in the gold shops downtown, further emphasizing the cost of gold-mining in such native communities and the need for better programs directed towards preventing its spread.